 He broke into that school with “QRM – Interplanetary,” the first of a dozen “Venus Equilateral” stories, in Astounding’s October 1942 issue.
 QRM, appropriately, is amateur radio code for “I have interference.”
 Smith would continue writing in that vein with an additional thirty Astounding stories (some published under the name Wesley Long) over the next five years, abruptly stopping in the October 1947 issue, after which Smith appeared in lesser magazines for a decade.

 One of many factors that may account for this is the smallness of the f&sf community of the era.
 Doña Campbell, wife of Astounding’s Campbell, left her husband John in 1949 to live with Smith.
 He was someone she had seen in 1945, during a separation from John in 1945 because of a depression after the birth of their second daughter, Leslyn, named after Robert Heinlein’s wife.
-Doña and George did not start their affair until 1949, but strains in the Campbell marriage had been building for all those years.
 George and Doña were married for 25 years, until her death.
+Although their affair did not start until 1949, strains in the Campbell marriage had been building for all those years.
+They moved in together after they and much of the New York crowd had relocated to the spacious shores of New Jersey, lured by amenities like Fletcher Pratt’s 30-room house/writer’s salon.
+I wonder if the copy below was signed at one of the mammoth gatherings of the in-crowd.